kaymanb/sm-mutex/README.md

-# sm-sync
+# sm-mutex
-Shared-memory algorithms for synchronization in Rust
+Shared-memory algorithms for mutual exclusion in Rust